xnslx/xnslx/README.md

 ![image of profiel](https://github.com/xnslx/xnslx/blob/master/Colorful%20Geometric%20Technology%20Facebook%20Cover.png)
 ![](https://komarev.com/ghpvc/?username=your-github-username)

-Hey🖐, my name is Xian.
-I am a UI/UX designer and full-stack javascript developer.
-My tech stack includes, MongoDB, React, Express, Nodejs, Nextjs,Gatsbyjs, Sanityio, Bootstrap, Tailwind CSS, Git.
-I am able to bring user experience, visual design, and web development altogether.
+I am a JavaScript-based full-stack developer.
+My main technical stacks are React and NextJs.
+I am using Nodejs for setting up the backend and if db is needed, I am using MongoDB or Graphql.
+For the UI/ UX, the main tool is AdobeXD for sketching, wire framing, designing, and prototyping.
+My other interest lies in building headless e-commerce websites.
+I am using Sanityio as CMS if needed.

 </br>
 </br>